santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 # Getting Started with Open Enclave on Windows for systems with support for SGX1 with Flexible Launch Control(FLC)

-## Platform requirements

-Intel® X86-64bit architecture with SGX1 and Flexible Launch Control (FLC) support. (e.g. Intel Coffee Lake CPU) A version of Windows OS with native support for SGX features:
-- For server: Windows Server 2016
-- For client: Windows 10 64-bit version 1709 or newer
-- To check your Windows version, run `winver` on the command line.

 ## Install Git and Clone the Open Enclave SDK repo

 Download and install Git for Windows from [here](https://git-scm.com/download/win)